 - DOWLOAD THE APPLICATION HERE.
 Applications must be returned to the Office of Collegiate Ministry at email@example.com no later than April 10, 2023.

 Can an annual conference present more than one award per year?

 - No. The annual conference may honor only one United Methodist person per year.

 - Honorees are chosen by the conference Board of Higher Education and Campus Ministry and reported to GBHEM.

 When is it awarded?

-- The deadline for nominating honorees from each annual conference is April 1 of each year.
-The award should be presented during the annual conference session.
+- The deadline for nominating honorees from each annual conference is April 10, 2023.
+Award honorees and Annual Conferences will be notified by May 10, 2023.